mad-lab-fau/eargait/docs/user_guide/coordinate_systems.rst

 Coordinate  Systems
 ===================
-Defining coordinate system is a crucial aspect when working with IMU data.
-The coordinate system definition of an internal gaitmap library [1]_.
+Defining coordinate system is a crucial aspect when working with IMU data and get even more complicated when these IMUs are attached to a human body.
+The coordinate system definition of the gaitmap library [1]_, a python library for gait and movement analysis using foot-worn sensors.

+Similar to gaitmap [1]_, this library makes a couple of deliberate choices when it comes to the definition of coordinate systems and related naming conventions.
+Therefore, please read this document carefully before using the pipelines available in EarGait.

+For more information about the gaitmap library [1]_ and its coordinate system definitions, please refer to the gaitmap documentation.

 Hearing Aid Frame (HAF)